US $19.95

 Remote Control/Smartphone App

 To make your scoreboard user-friendly, you'll need a way to update scores and manage the match timer remotely.
-Options include:- Infrared Remote Control (simple but limited range)
+Options include:

 Enclosure and Frame